alanrogers/eghop/src/suggested.md

        in these regions might have favoured the contact between the two groups."

-1. [He et al. 2019][he19:nc] Long-read assembly of the Chinese rhesus macaque genome and identification of ape-specific structural variants.

-  * "We present a high-quality de novo genome assembly (rheMacS) of the Chinese rhesus macaque (Macaca mulatta) using long-read sequencing and multiplatform scaffolding approaches.
-Compared to the current Indian rhesus macaque reference genome (rheMac8), rheMacS increases sequence contiguity 75-fold, closing 21,940 of the remaining assembly gaps (60.8 Mbp).
-We improve gene annotation by generating more than two million full-length transcripts from ten different tissues by long-read RNA sequencing.
-We sequence resolve 53,916 structural variants (96% novel) and identify 17,000 ape-specific structural variants (ASSVs) based on comparison to ape genomes."

 1. [Zen, Huber, Davies, and Lohmuller, 2020][zen20:biorxiv] Greater strength of selection and higher proportion of beneficial amino acid changing mutations in humans compared to mice and Drosophila